These courses are:

 Applicants that have completed high school outside the U.S., in a country where English is not the official language, can meet the English Proficiency admission requirement by passing one of the following examinations within two years prior to enrolling in University of Phoenix courses:

 Yes, through national testing programs such as Berlitz™ and CLEP, you may be eligible to take a language based examination for credit towards undergraduate degree requirements.
 These tests are available in a multitude of languages and depending on your test scores, may allow you to earn additional college credits that can be applied towards an associate or bachelor level degree program.
-Contact your Enrollment Advisor for additional information regarding this process.
+Contact your Enrollment Representative for additional information regarding this process.

 No. Eligible Non-U.S. citizens and U.S. permanent resident card holders pay the same price for tuition as students who are U.S. citizens.